Curriculum in the Foundation Stage

 • Expressive Arts and Design.

 These 7 areas are used to plan your child’s learning and activities.
 Planning for this curriculum is designed to be flexible so that your child’s unique needs and interests are supported.
-Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
+Children in the Early Years Foundation Stage learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 Our outdoor area is used all year round and in all weather conditions (excluding blizzards, gale-force winds and torrential rain!).

 Three characteristics of effective teaching and learning are: